plone/plone.app.registry/README.txt

 plone.app.registry provides ``RegistryEditForm`` class which is a subclass of ``z3c.form.form.Form``.

-``RegistryEditFormRegistryEditForm`` has two methods to override which and how widgets are going to be used in the control panel form.
+``RegistryEditForm`` has two methods to override which and how widgets are going to be used in the control panel form.

 * ``updateFields()`` may set widget factories i.e. widget type to be used